 We had every intention of visiting the Queen of Baroque: Syracuse and its famous palazzzi; however, traffic in the town was horrendous and finding a car park impossible.
 So we drove on to Noto where I had booked a small apartment in the centre of town.
-Like the other apartments we had rented in Sicily, the manager rode up on his motor bike to meet us, parked our car for us in a very cramped space, showed us around the apartment and the area, pointing out the best places for coffee and a meal.
+Like the other Sicilian apartments we had rented online and often last minute, the manager rode up on his motor bike to meet us, parked our car for us in a very cramped space, showed us around the apartment and the area, pointing out the best places for coffee and a meal.
 It is an incredibly hospitable way to introduce newcomers to town.
 The apartments come with everything, even down to olive oil and balsamic vinegar.

 Noto has a beautiful baroque centre.
 The intricate detail can be seen in the buildings, balconies and doors.
 The main street Vittorio Emanuele (yes, another one!) is beautiful with stunning baroque churches, an opera house and palazzi built in the early 18th century.
 We walked it at night when it was lit up and the scorching day time temperatures had eased.